bietiekay/Overpass-Proxy/overpass-proxy/specification.md

 2. **Tile budget enforcement:** Requests requiring more than `MAX_TILES_PER_REQUEST` tiles raise a `TooManyTilesError`, returning HTTP 413 (default limit 1024 tiles so ToiletFinder’s ~70 km viewport and preload flows stay cacheable).
 3. **Cache lookup:** For each tile, Redis is queried in bulk.
 Stored payloads include `response`, `fetchedAt`, and `expiresAt` timestamps.
 4. **Stale tracking:** Tiles past their TTL are marked `stale` but still served immediately while triggering asynchronous refreshes guarded by a per-tile lock (SWR window `SWR_SECONDS`).
-5. **Upstream fetch:** Missing tiles are fetched individually by issuing the canonical Overpass multi-entity bbox query (`node`, `way`, `relation`) via POST `application/x-www-form-urlencoded`.
+5. **Upstream fetch:** Missing tiles are fetched individually by issuing the canonical Overpass multi-entity bbox query (`node`, `way`, `relation`) via POST `application/x-www-form-urlencoded`, scoped to the specific amenity type supplied by the client.
-6. **Persistence:** Fresh tile responses are persisted with a TTL covering both the primary cache duration and SWR window.
+6. **Persistence:** Fresh tile responses are persisted with a TTL covering both the primary cache duration and SWR window, namespaced by amenity.
 7. **Assembly:** All tile responses (cached or freshly fetched) are merged, deduplicated by `(type,id)`, filtered against the original bbox, and returned with `Content-Type: application/json`.
 The proxy also emits `X-Cache` headers (`HIT`, `STALE`, or `MISS`).
 8. **Conditional delivery:** ETags are generated from the assembled JSON payload.
 Matching `If-None-Match` headers yield a 304 response with no body.